JohnSundell/Splash/README.md

 $ swift run SplashHTMLGen "func hello(world: String) -> Int"
 ```

-To install all three command line tools globally on your system, use Make:
+To install all four command line tools globally on your system, use Make:

 ```
 $ make install
 ```

-That will install the following three tools in your `/usr/local/bin` folder:
+That will install the following four tools in your `/usr/local/bin` folder:

 ```
 SplashHTMLGen